 - The additonal requirements for a child care center or family child care home as listed below:

 Child Care Quality Incentive Grant Program Update (10/1/2020)

 The Office of Child Care - Workforce Advancement Branch will accept applications for the Child Care Quality Incentive Grant Program quarterly.

 Grants are awarded quarterly as long as funding is available.

 Applications received after the quarterly deadlines will be processed during the following quarter.

-For further information about the Child Care Quality Incentive Grant, please e-mail the Credentialing Branch at email@example.com.
+For further information about the Child Care Quality Incentive Grant, please e-mail the Workforce Advancement Branch at email@example.com.

 Through the authority of the Family Law Article, Part X, Sections 5594 through 5594.8, effective October 1, 2002, the Maryland State Department of Education’s Office of Child Care has been authorized to establish a Child Care Quality Incentive Grant Program.

 The Child Care Quality Incentive Grant Program (CCQIG) is operated in accordance with regulations set forth at COMAR 13A.14.11.
 These regulations address all program requirements including eligibility and application procedures.